vrundpat/Maze-Generation_Solving/README.md

 - run main.py

 Run time instructions:
+- Note: Wait for the maze be be generated before attempting to solve the maze
 - To solve the maze (from the top-left to the bottom right), press 's' during run time.